ofnode/of/README.md

 Step 1: Clone
 -------------

-`git clone --recursive --depth 1 https://github.com/ofnode/of` will clone this repo and example folders.
+Run `git clone https://github.com/ofnode/of --depth 1 --recursive` in a command line or download it by clicking on a Github's "Download ZIP" button.

 Step 2: Install